How to Upcycle a Desk into a Pair of Nightstands

 Yay!!
 Now you’ll be left with two nightstands, and usually some holes to repair from the braces that were holding the two sides together.

 Bondo works really well to repair these areas!
 It’s cheap, and easy to use.
-Here’s a great tutorial on how to use bondo to repair these holes.
+Here’s a great tutorial on how to use Bondo to repair damaged furniture and repair these holes.

 Remember this is only if you have a desk that doesn’t have 8 legs to begin with.